The College Monk

 The site visit team visits the site and forwards the report to the CoA.
 The institute is required to pay for the visit expenses.

-The CoA evaluates whether the program complies with the standards of Health Service Psychology (SoA).
+The CoA evaluates whether the program is in compliance with the standards of Health Service Psychology (SoA).

 It then awards accreditation if and only, if all standards and requirements are met.